eyeseast/geocode-sqlite/README.md

 ```

-Please remenber that this library is mainly glue code between other well-tested projects, specifically: click, geopy and sqlite-utils.
+Please remember that this library is mainly glue code between other well-tested projects, specifically: click, geopy and sqlite-utils.
 Tests should focus on making sure those parts fit together correctly.
 We can assume the parts themselves already work.

 To that end, there is a test geocoder included: `geocode_sqlite.testing.DummyGeocoder`.
 That geocoder works with an included dataset of In-N-Out Burger locations provided by [AllThePlaces](https://www.alltheplaces.xyz/).
 It works like a normal GeoPy geocoder, except it will only return results for In-N-Out locations using the included database.